 - Vilnius Cathedral

 - St John’s Church

 After lunch we pass the Bishop’s Palace, where Napoleon stayed on his way to Moscow in 1812.
 We tour the courtyards of Vilnius University, cultural and intellectual heart of the city and an important centre of learning in eastern Europe, founded by the Jesuits in 1570.
 The University’s beautiful St John’s Church was built in 1387, soon after Lithuania’s conversion to Catholicism.
-The University contains a beautiful library with a frescoed vault ceiling, and a number of important works of art.
+While celebrating its 440th anniversary, Vilnius University will be arranging a special opening of the Rectors Hall which is decorated with frescoes by Antanas Kmieliauskas.
 (Overnight Vilnius) B